 3. Stringed Instruments

-Stringed instruments fall into two groups: those that are bowed, such as the violin, viola, cello, and those that are plucked, such as the guitar, banjo, lute, and harp.
+Stringed instruments fall into two groups: those that are bowed, such as the violin, viola, and cello, and those that are plucked, such as the guitar, banjo, lute, and harp.

 The weight, length, and tension of each string vary the pitch.
 A short, thin, tight string makes rapid vibrations and a higher pitch.